 My husband Marty and I live in Indian Mound, TN on some beautiful property my sister owns.
 We have a plant and herb nursery.
 Along with that I write articles on herbs and healing therapies.
 I have been a health coach and master herbalist for over 35 years.
 The past several years, I have been taking classes given by dedicated and exceptional holistic doctors on aging and holistic health, dementia, memory loss and Alzheimer’s.
 These classes are on preventing memory loss, dementia, and Alzheimer’s and overcoming it.
 I took them to help my father in law and because my husband and I are in are middle 60’s.
 We don’t want to end up like he did and others I have taken care of.
 My goal is to share this information with you that your doctor will not tell you about.
 It is my hope to help readers to save themselves and their loved ones before it is too late.

-What most people do not know is how many years on the side, I worked as a professional and private care giver.
+What most of you reading my blogs do not know is how many years on the side, I worked as a professional and private care giver.
+I worked as a care giver while I got my business going and to support the many classes I have taken.
 Those years were the hardest, most heart wrenching, but most rewarding of my life.
 The ghosts of the people that passed on haunt my dreams and heart.
 This blog gives voice to their lives and their stories.